napudumaran/Learning-Documentation-and-Projects/notes/expanded/security/Arch_Service_Hardening.md

 | systemd-userdbd.socket             | enabled | enabled  | Needed for systemd service        |
 | remote-fs.target                   | enabled | enabled  | Used for mounting drives          |

+Currently knowing how to see running services is good knowledge, but everything is currently safe for a bare bones arch setup.